tyculus/octoprint_docker/README.md

 # octoprint_docker

+**Important:** This branch uses Python2.7, which is deprecated.
+You can try the development branch but it may be unstable.

 Allows you to build a docker container of octoprint with webcam support.
 Only tested on the Raspberry Pi 4, but should work on other systems.
 A reverse proxy is not included, therefore you should NOT expose this to the internet as-is.
 It is not possible to reboot the pi/server from within octoprint.

 There is an example docker-compose file to get you started.
 Your printer is expected at port "/dev/ttyUSB0" and your camera as a raspberry pi camera.
 Your files and settings will be stored in a docker volume and are therefore persistent.
 It will automatically start after a reboot.